ibm-cloud-docs/databases-for-enterprisedb/howto-migration-oracle.md

 ### Validate the extracted schema
 1. Log in to the EnterpriseDB migration portal (EMP)
 2. Create a project by clicking `New`.
 3. Enter a project name, and load the DDL Extractor-generated file for assessment.
-(Note that EMP accepts only single string project names without spaces.)
+(Note: EMP accepts only single string project names without spaces.)

     ![migration-portal-setup](images/emp-new-project.png)